Mlx11/Archipelago/README.md

 # Archipelago

-A project made by Marc Bachelet and Michael Linder at EPFL Lausanne under Prof. Ronan Boulic
+A project made by Marc Bachelet and Michael Linder at EPFL Lausanne under Prof. Ronan Boulic.

+This is a backup repository.
+The original repository is hosted by Marc: https://github.com/MBachelet

 ## Architecture
 The architecture of our program is showed in the diagram below